Frequently Asked Questions

 - Yes.
 Beginning in the fall 2021 academic term, students attending or visiting Northeastern University’s U.S. campuses will be expected to be fully vaccinated against COVID-19 by the first day of classes.
 Faculty and staff who work at one of Northeastern University’s U.S. campuses are expected to submit verification of vaccination.
 Students, faculty, and staff should complete the Vaccine Verification form to submit their proof of immunization.

 Can students, faculty, and staff request an exemption?

 - Yes.
 Northeastern community members may request religious and medical exemptions to the policy.
 Students, faculty, and staff should complete the Vaccine Verification form to request an exemption.

 How can Northeastern community members in the San Francisco Bay Area get the COVID-19 vaccine?

 - Vaccines are being distributed by healthcare providers in coordination with local county health departments, following the recommendations outlined by the CDC and state of California.
 Visit the following websites for more information, including how to schedule a vaccination appointment:

-Are people still required to continue COVID-19 testing, wear masks, and practice healthy distancing even after receiving the vaccine?
+Are people still required to continue COVID-19 testing and wear masks even after receiving the vaccine?

 COVID-19 Response: San Francisco, Silicon Valley